Baked Pasta Casserole and the "Saucy Two-Step"

 Baked Pasta Casserole and hiding the veggies

 The deed is done by cutting a head of cauliflower into florets and then boiling them until they’re easily pierced with a paring knife (no resistance).
 I drain the florets really well, add salt and pepper, and then purée until smooth with my immersion blender or food processor (they have enough moisture for our purposes, so I don’t add additional liquid).
 I mix in some Italian herbs, and then combine the purée with ricotta cheese.
 (You can use skim-milk ricotta if you’d like to make this dish even healthier.)
-I mix in an egg, which makes the mixture the binder for the casserole.
+I mix in an egg, which acts as the binder for the casserole.

 Next, I mix my cooked pasta with sauce, and then the ricotta mixture.
 I take my favorite casserole dish, add the pasta mixture, top with more sauce, sprinkle with mozzarella and Parmesan cheese (again, feel free to use lower-fat varieties if you want to cut calories), and cover with foil.
 The casserole bakes at 350 degrees for 30 minutes; then I remove the foil and bake for another 15 until the cheese is golden and bubbly.

 The resulting casserole seems ooey-gooey and decadent, but it's only pretending to be that way.
 It's always a big hit with the kids.
 We have even eaten it TWO nights in a row: the kids didn't even blink.
 If you want to make your life even easier, you could use jarred sauce.
 I won't tell anyone, though I'd suggest sauteéing some ground beef or Italian sausage and adding that to the sauce to give it more oomph.